donkeyxote/djangle/README.md

 move to project directory

     $ cd /path/to/djangle

-make migrations for forum app
+ke migrations for forum app

     $ python3 manage.py makemigrations forum

 synchronize the database state with the current set of models

     $ python3 manage.py migrate

 create a superuser for Django admin

     $ python3 manage.py createsuperuser